 Cotton Cove Project.
 On October 18, 2022, BKV dCarbon Ventures reached internal FID to develop our second CCUS project in the Barnett.
 This CCUS project, which we refer to as the Cotton Cove Project, will separate, dispose of and geologically sequester CO2 generated as a byproduct of our natural gas production in the Barnett and will utilize our midstream assets to do so.
 We have multiple pore space opportunities for CO2 injection, and we estimate the Cotton Cove Project will geologically sequester up to approximately 32,000 metric tons of CO2 per year.
 The Cotton Cove Project is held through the BKV-BPP Cotton Cove Joint Venture, which is owned 51% by BKV dCarbon Ventures and 49% by BPPUS.
 We currently estimate the total investment required for the Cotton Cove Project to be approximately \$18.4 million, of which we will be required to contribute approximately \$9.4 million.
-We currently expect to be entitled to use the majority of the environmental attributes associated with such project works our net zero goals.
-We are targeting commencement of CO2 sequestration activities in the first half of 2026, subject to our ability to secure all required permits, at which point we expect this project will be the second of our current modular line of identified potential NGP projects, in addition to the Barnett Zero Project.
+We currently expect to be entitled to use the majority of the environmental attributes associated with such project to our ability to secure all required permits, at which point we expect this project will be the second of our current modular line of identified potential NGP projects, in addition to the Barnett Zero Project.
 Additionally, BKV dCarbon Ventures will manage the BKV-BPP Cotton Cove Joint Venture and leverage our existing organization to provide marketing, engineering, finance, operations, project management, accounting, and other administrative services to the BKV-BPP Cotton Cove Joint Venture, in each case for an annual fee plus expenses.

 Eagle Ford Project.
 On December 18, 2024, BKV dCarbon Ventures reached internal FID to develop our third CCUS project for the sequestration of waste emissions from a natural gas processing plant.
 This CCUS project, which we refer to as the Eagle Ford Project, will capture, compress, and then dispose of and geologically sequester the CO2 waste stream generated as a byproduct of third-party natural gas processed by the plant.
 We estimate the Eagle Ford Project will geologically sequester up to approximately 90,000 metric tons of CO2e per year.
-We currently estimate the total investment required for the Eagle Ford Project to be approximately \$19.8 million and we expect to be entitled to use 100% of the environmental attributes associated with the project towards our net zero goals.
-We are targeting commencement of CO2 sequestration activities in the first half of 2026, subject to our ability to secure all required permits, at which point we expect this project will be the third of our current modular line of identified potential NGP projects, in addition to the Barnett Zero and Cotton Cove Projects.
+We currently estimate the total investment required for the Eagle Ford Project to be approximately \$19.8 million and we expect to be entitled to use 100% of the environmental attributes associated with the project to our ability to secure all required permits, at which point we expect this project will be the third of our current modular line of identified potential NGP projects, in addition to the Barnett Zero and Cotton Cove Projects.